 The Lier stadhuis and Belfry

 The Belfry is an elegant, slender clocktower, dating to 1369, and the second UNESCO World Heritage site in the city.
-In the 18th century, the Baroque town hall building was built, attached to the Belfry.
+The numbers 1369 are displayed on the side of the clock tower.
+For centuries, it stood all by itself.
+It wasn’t until the 18th century that the Baroque town hall building was built, attached to the Belfry.

 The buildings were damaged at the beginning of the first world war, but miraculously survived.

 The Belfry overlooks the triangular Grote Markt (big market).
 The surrounding buildings were not so lucky, however, and three quarters of them were destroyed in the war.

 Sticky little cakes

 For a local speciality, try the Liers Vlaaike, a dense, moist, sticky cake; it is well spiced with cinnamon, cloves, nutmeg and coriander.
 Together with a coffee or hot chocomel, it’s perfect after a long day exploring the city on foot!

 The Liers vlaaike even has a Protected Geographical Indication certification, which means that (just like champagne from the Champagne region, or roquefort cheese from Roquefort) the Liers vlaaike can only be authentic in Lier, and is protected from counterfeiting!

 Sint Gummaruskerk is a 13th century church and Gothic tower, and one of the biggest and most beautiful buildings in the city.
 The church is filled with paintings by local painter Adriaen de Bie, and has stained glass windows depicting religious events.